Seeing your child in pain is agonizing, and all you want to do is help them. This is true regardless of their age.

 Tip #3: Acknowledge The Fact That Your Child Is Now an Adult

-This one is a bit obvious, but you can easily forget it when you see your child in trouble or hurting.
+This one is a bit obvious, on how to deal with a grown child on drugs, you can easily forget it when you see your child in trouble or hurting.

 The reality is that your child is an adult now, and he or she has control over their own life and the decisions they make.
 You cannot hold yourself accountable for every step or misstep they take.